ElWizard666/HWHash/readme.md

 Usecase
 ---
-CruelMonitor was built using HWHash as its data provider.
-CruelMonitor was built using C# backend as the collector for HWiNFO and as a WebSockets server to share the content in realtime, packed with MessagePack.
+CruelMonitor was built using HWHash as its 'data provider.'
+CruelMonitor uses C# backend data source, it also serves as a WebSockets server to share the content in realtime, messages packed with MessagePack and are delivired with minimal delays.

 Performance metrics are drawed directly on the Windows Desktop, 60FPS, <1ms delay and low CPU usage.
 <p align="center">